testfairy/docs/docs/800_FAQ/950_App_Not_Installed_Android_10.md

 }
 ```

+## How to verify if an app is signed with v1 or v2?

-Once the build is complete, you can verify that both signatures are included in the APK by running the following command inside your build tools folder (*$ANDROID_HOME/build-tools/x.y.z*).
+In order to verify that both signatures are included in the APK by running the following command inside your build tools folder (*$ANDROID_HOME/build-tools/x.y.z*).

 `./apksigner verify --print-certs -v path/to/app.apk`